Douglas Hurd: Foreign Secretary

 Shortly after his withdrawal from frontline politics, Hurd travelled to Serbia and Montenegro to meet Slobodan Milošević on behalf of the British bank NatWest (see below), fuelling some speculation that Hurd had taken a pro-Serbian line.
 There has been criticism of Hurd's policies in relation to the war.
 The Bosnian government even threatened to charge Hurd as an accomplice to the Bosnian genocide before the War Tribunal at The Hague, though this came to nothing.
 In 2010 Hurd told a reporter that he was troubled by his Bosnia policy but still doubted that intervention would have brought about an earlier end to the war.

 Hurd was involved in a public scandal concerning Britain's funding of a hydroelectric dam on the Pergau River in Malaysia, near the Thai border.
 Building work began in 1991 with money from the British foreign aid budget.
 Concurrently, the Malaysian government bought around £1 billion's worth of British-made arms.
 The suggested linkage of arms deals to aid became the subject of a UK Government inquiry from March 1994.
-In November 1994, after an application for Judicial review brought by the World Development Movement, the High Court of Justice held that the British Foreign Secretary, Douglas Hurd's actions were ultra vires [outside his legal powers and therefore unlawful] by allocating £234 million towards the funding of the dam, on the grounds that the legislation only empowered him to fund economically sound projects.
+In November 1994, after an application for judicial review brought by the World Development Movement, the High Court held that Hurd's actions as Foreign Secretary, in allocating £234 million towards the funding of the dam, were ultra vires [outside his legal powers and therefore unlawful], on the grounds that the legislation only empowered him to fund economically sound projects.

 In 1997, the administration of the UK's aid budget was removed from the Foreign Secretary's remit (previously the Overseas Development Administration had been under the supervision of the Foreign and Commonwealth Office).
-The new department, the Department for International Development (DfID), had its own Secretary of State who was a member of the Cabinet.
+The new department, the Department for International Development (DfID), had its own Secretary of state who was a member of the Cabinet.
 In 1995, during the Cabinet reshuffle widely seen as setting up the Conservative team which would contest the next election, Hurd retired from frontline politics after 11 years in the Cabinet and was replaced by Malcolm Rifkind.